ajaykarwal/ajaykarwal-v6/_pages/about/about.md

 I'm a member of a number of creative platforms such as <a href="http://www.behance.net/ajaykarwal" target="_blank" title="My Behance profile">Behance</a> and <a href="http://www.dribbble.com/ajaykarwal" target="_blank" title="My Dribbble profile">Dribbble</a> and always keep my finger on the pulse of the latest design trends.
 I'm passionate about typography, colour harmony and composition and aim to apply tried and tested design principles to create engaging user experiences.

-For more information about what I can bring to your project head over to [my featured work]({{ site.baseurl }}/work/ "Featured Work") section.